kacper-mush/NeuroBlasters/proposal.md

 ### Technologies used:
 - macroquad - light-weight game engine with just enough features and cross-platform support
 - renet - a network library that will help developing the client-server API
-- your EA library - TODO: add this!
+- burn - lightweight Rust ML framework for experimenting with simple neural-network-based bot training
 ### First iteration:
 Full game with only a mockup of an AI (moves around randomly)
 ### Second iteration: